rwaltr/rwaltpro/content/posts/voyager-review/index.md

 - Because My RSI is mostly based on my wrist moving too far from neutral, the less keys the better.
   - Home row mods are needed for this.
 - My hands are *smol*.

+## The Number of Keys.

+I found that when using my moonlander, I did not use the inside edge at all.
+I did use the top, outer, and bottom edge, the voyager has the top, and outside edge.
+Seems reasonable.

+I do with I have some more keys by my thumb, but I am not sure the increase size is worth the extra buttons

+## The Choc Experience

+I normally use *MX Browns* for my recent keyboards, but on chocs, *browns* almost feel like linear, Recommend going clicky if this might bug you.

+## Form factor

+Even with aggressive tilting mods using the tripod mount.
+This keyboard achieves the same thing in a smaller, thinner, package.

+## Price

+High quality, low supply, niche market.
+The price is high, but it is not unreasonable for the target audience.

+## Final word.

+I enjoy it, and its solid